openmediavault/openmediavault-docs/prerequisites.rst

 the Debian operating system version, since it is where |omv| system resides and runs, which is Debian GNU/Linux, check it at the :doc:`releases section </releases>`.

-The system storage disk will be fully managed and taken over by the |omv| after installed.
+The system storage disk will be fully managed and taken over by |omv| after installed.
 In case of the official ISO installation, will automatically partition the system storage disk drive into 3 partitons.
 Consult the next table for.

-In case of a manual installation on a previous Debian operating system, this **drive must have at least two partitions**.
+In case of a manual installation on a previous Debian operating system, this **drive should have at least two partitions**.
 Consult the next table for.

 ============  ==========  ===========  =======================================
  Partition     Mininmal    Best size    Mandatory
 ============  ==========  ===========  =======================================
- ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120GiB      Yes, the partition were system install ``swap``       100Mib      16GiB       Yes, the partition for virtual ram
+ ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120GiB      Yes, the partition were system install ``swap``       100Mib      16GiB       Optional, the partition for virtual ram
 ============  ==========  ===========  =======================================

 The Data drive storage (DDS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The data storage disk will be partially managed by the |omv| after installation, and only in customized installation can be a partiton of the same system drive storage.
+The data storage disk will be partially managed by the |omv| after installation, and only in customized installation this can be a partition of the same system drive storage.

 Each data storage drive will be managed, but regardless of the partitioning